 Eng.
 Bader Al Lamki was appointed Chief Executive Officer in May 2021.
-He is responsible for managing the Company's company's daily oil production.
-He also worked with overall operations, as well as developing and implementing long-term regional and international growth strategies.
+He is responsible for managing the Company's overall operations, as well as developing and implementing long-term regional and international growth strategies.
 He brings more than 20 years of diversified experience in the oil and gas, clean energy, and utilities sectors.